xypron/sispmctl/README.md

 Installation
 ------------

-See the file INSTALLATION for generic installation instructions.
+See the file INSTALL for generic installation instructions.
 The following confiure options may be of interest:

 --prefix=dif